Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/whatIsEconomics.md

-#What Is Economics?
+# What Is Economics?

 **Economics** is the study of how society manages its scarce resources

 1. Making decisions

-2. Uderstanding other's decisions
+2. Understanding other's decisions

 3. Accounting for external forces